Nadeemsaba/SCT_SD_03/README.md

 ## 📄 Project Overview

 This project delivers a playable 9x9 Sudoku puzzle in a web-based format using core web technologies: **HTML**, **CSS**, and **JavaScript**.
-It emphasizes usability, theme flexibility, and time tracking for user engagement.
+It emphasizes usability, flexibility, and time tracking for user engagement.

 ---